 Oral lichen planus: treatment

-Asymptomatic forms of oral lichen planus usually do not require treatment.
-If symptoms occur, therapy with local corticosteroids is started.
-In addition, there are mouth rinses and ointments/gels for the oral mucous membranes.
-Since about one third of patients develop a fungal infection during treatment with cortisone, we add an antifungal agent at the same time as a prophylactic measure.
+Asymptomatic forms of oral lichen planus generally do not require treatment.
+If symptoms occur, treatment with local corticosteroids is started.
+There are also mouthwashes and ointments/gels for the oral mucosa.
+As around a third of patients develop a fungal infection during treatment with cortisone, we also administer an antifungal agent as a prophylactic measure.
 In cases where local treatment does not bring the desired success, systemic corticosteroids in the form of tablets can also be used.

 Complications of lichen ruber

-While lichen ruber planus of the skin can usually be treated well, therapy for oral lichen planus in the mouth is often protracted.
-On average, sufferers only get their symptoms under control after five years.
-Due to the chronic course with recurrent inflamed papules, there is a risk that these may also become malignant.
+While lichen ruber planus of the skin can usually be treated well, therapy for oral lichen planus in the mouth is often lengthy.
+On average, sufferers only get the symptoms under control after five years.
+Due to the chronic course with recurring inflamed papules, there is a risk that these can also become malignant.
 Open areas can easily form precancerous lesions.
-This occurs in 0.4 to 5.6 percent of all sufferers.
-Therefore, regular visits to the doctor for control are very important.
+This occurs in 0.4 to 5.6 percent of all patients.
+Regular visits to the doctor for check-ups are therefore very important.